 Yes, there are certainly some general principles everyone can benefit from when it comes to a healthy diet.
-Focusing on whole, unprocessed, organic, local, and seasonal foods will be beneficial for just about anyone.
+Focusing on whole, unprocessed, organic, local, and seasonal foods will benefit just about anyone.

 But when it comes to deciding between keto or moderate carb, vegan or Paleo, OMAD or IF...
-How can one cut through the noise and figure out what will actually work for them?
+How can you cut through the noise and figure out what will actually work for you?

-This article will walk you through a number of ways to analyze your unique needs and create the perfect diet for you, so that you never have to follow another cookie-cutter meal plan again.
+This article will walk you through several ways to analyze your unique needs and create the perfect diet for you, so that you never have to follow another cookie-cutter meal plan again.

 Why You Should Personalize Your Diet

-Personalized nutrition, while still a new field, has become a topic of interest for researchers in the last decade.
+While still a new field, personalized nutrition has become a topic of interest for researchers in the last decade.

-Some of the most compelling research in support of a personalized dietary approach comes out of the Weizmann Institute of Science in Rehovot, Israel.
+Some of the most compelling research supporting a personalized dietary approach comes out of the Weizmann Institute of Science in Rehovot, Israel .
 From the study abstract: